 - Icewine is often viewed as a dessert wine for its extreme sweetness but has a slightly lower alcohol content than regular table wine.

 For more facts about icewine, view our infographic all about Icewine production.

 Celebrate everything Icewine at these unique festivals, events, and experiences happening in Niagara:

 This event celebrates the very best of Niagara’s Liquid Gold.
-Enjoy an evening delicious Icewine and a paired menu from Niagara Casinos top chefs.
-Tickets must be purchased to attend.
+Enjoy an evening delicious Icewine and a hyper-local food pairings, and breathtaking views of Niagara Falls Tickets must be purchased to attend.

 Peller Estates Winery 10 Below Icewine Lounge